Zteelghost/Zteelghost/README.md

-- 👋 Hi, I’m @Zteelghost
+- I’m @Zteelghost
-- 👀 I’m interested in learning, and getting a job in C++ development.
+- I’m interested in learning, and getting a career as a software developer.
-- I am focusing on sharpening my skills in C++.
+- I am focusing on sharpening my skills in Java, and general understanding of programming.
+Im a little ADHD at times, but im getting there.
-- 📫 How to reach me, send me a message.
+- How to reach me, send me a message.

 <!---